petermsiegel/f-string-apl/README.md

 ## The Shortcut for Numeric Commas

-^[Typically, each number or numeric string presented to `` `C `` will represent an integer, but if a real number is presented, only the integer part will have commas added.
-]
 The shortcut for *Numeric* **Commas**  `` `C `` adds commas every 3 digits (from the right) to one or more numbers or numeric strings.It has an advantage over the `$` (Dyalog's `⎕FMT`) specifier: it doesn't require you to guesstimate field widths.